Soft interactions in cold quark matter

-Here, the terms on the second line constitute our final result, i.e.~the soft $O(\alpha_s^3)$ contribution to the EOS of cold and dense QM.
+The terms on the second line constitute our final result, i.e.~the soft $O(\alpha_s^3)$ contribution to the EOS of cold and dense QM.

 The convergence properties of the perturbative series can be analyzed by studying the relative magnitudes of the finite $O(\epsilon^0)$ coefficients in the weak-coupling expansion of the pressure, including further splitting each loop order into the contributions from different momentum scales.
 For simplicity, we restrict ourselves here to $\beta$-equilibrated three-flavor QM, corresponding to equal chemical potentials for the (here massless) up, down, and strange quark flavors, $\mu_f = \mu_q = \muB/3$, where $\muB$ is the baryon chemical potential.
-In Fig.~\ref{fig:fig_3} (top), we show the different contributions as functions of the coupling $\alpha_s$.
-To fix the ambiguity in the division of modes to the hard and soft sectors, we have determined the value of the factorization scale $\Lh$ using the principle of minimal sensitivity (PMS) \cite{Stevenson:1982qw}, $\mathrm{d}p/\mathrm{d}\Lh = 0$, leading to $\Lh^{\rm PMS} = \exp[{-p_{-1}/(2p_{-2}) }] \mE$.
+In Fig.~\ref{fig:regions} (top), we show the different contributions as functions of the coupling $\alpha_s$.
+To minimize the ambiguity in the division of modes to the hard and soft sectors, we have fixed the value of the factorization scale $\Lh$ using the principle of minimal sensitivity (PMS) \cite{Stevenson:1982qw}, $\mathrm{d}p/\mathrm{d}\Lh = 0$, leading to $\Lh^{\rm PMS} = \exp[{-p_{-1}/(2p_{-2}) }] \mE$.
 The hard contributions also depend on the $\overline{\text{MS}}$ renormalization scale $\bar \Lambda$, which we vary over the range $\bar\Lambda = \{ 1,2, 4 \}\times\mu_q$.

 For moderate couplings $\alpha_s \lesssim 0.4$, the dominant correction to the pressure is the NLO term $\alpha_s p_1^h$ arising from hard modes.
-Proceeding to larger values, we see the \NLO{2} hard correction $\alpha_s^2 p_2^h$ increasing in value, signaling the breakdown of the perturbative series.
-At these values of the coupling, the leading-order contribution from soft modes $\alpha_s^2 p_2^s$ is very small, and while the interaction correction from the soft sector $\alpha_s^3 p_3^s$ is significantly larger, it still remains subdominant to the hard corrections.
-Therefore our results do not support the conjecture that the soft contributions always drive the breakdown of the weak-coupling expansion.
-We also note that $\alpha_s^3 p_3^s$ is the first positive correction in the perturbative series, thus somewhat improving the convergence of the expansion.
+At larger couplings, the \NLO{2} hard correction $\alpha_s^2 p_2^h$ begins to dominate, signaling the breakdown of the perturbative series.
+At these values of the coupling, the leading-order contribution from soft modes $\alpha_s^2 p_2^s$ is very small, and while the soft interaction correction $\alpha_s^3 p_3^s$ is significantly larger, it still remains subdominant to the hard corrections.
+Therefore our results demonstrate that soft contributions do not always drive the breakdown of the weak-coupling expansion, contrary to the standard lore.
+In fact, $\alpha_s^3 p_3^s$ is the first positive correction in the perturbative series, thus somewhat improving the convergence of the expansion.